Dozens of severely wounded, and dual nationals, allowed to flee Gaza as war rages on

 In a sign of increasing alarm over the war among Arab countries, Jordan on Wednesday recalled its ambassador from Israel and told Israel's ambassador to remain out of the country.
 Jordan, a key U.S. ally, signed a peace deal with Israel in 1994, the second Arab country after Egypt to do so.

-Jordan’s Deputy Prime Minister, Ayman al-Safadi, who is also the foreign minister, said the return of the ambassadors is linked to Israel “stopping its war on Gaza … and the humanitarian catastrophe it is causing.”
+Jordan’s Deputy Prime Minister, Ayman al-Safadi, said the return of the ambassadors is linked to Israel “stopping its war on Gaza … and the humanitarian catastrophe it is causing.”
 He warned of the potential of the conflict to spread, threatening “the security of the entire region.”

 ISRAELI ARMY ADVANCES DEEPER INTO GAZA

-Israeli ground forces were pushing to the outskirts of Gaza City, days after launching a new phase of the war that Israel's leaders say will be long and difficult.
-Internet and phone service was cut for several hours Wednesday, a replay of the temporary communications blackout when Israeli ground troops first advanced into Gaza in larger numbers over the weekend.
+Israeli ground forces pushed to the outskirts of Gaza City, days after launching a new phase of the war that Israel's leaders say will be long and difficult.
+Internet and phone service was cut for several hours Wednesday, a replay of the temporary communications blackout when Israeli ground troops first advanced in large numbers into Gaza over the weekend.

-Gaza, home to 2.3 million people, is in the grip of a severe humanitarian crisis amid the siege imposed since the Oct.
-7 attack.
-Over half the population has fled their homes, and supplies of food, medicine, water and fuel are running low.
-A territory-wide blackout has left hospitals reliant on generators that could shut down soon as Israel has barred all fuel imports.
+Over half of Gaza's 2.3 million people have fled their homes, and supplies of food, medicine, water and fuel are running low.
+A territory-wide blackout has left hospitals reliant on generators that could soon be forced to shut down.

 The strikes in Jabaliya underline the anticipated surge in casualties on both sides as Israeli troops advance toward the outskirts of Gaza City and its dense residential neighborhoods.
 Israeli officials say Hamas' military infrastructure, including hundreds of kilometers (miles) of underground tunnels, is concentrated in the city, which was home to some 650,000 people before the war.